stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 The wsdl2h tool maps xsd:dateTime to `time_t` by default.

-The trouble with `time_t` is that it is limited to dates between 1970 and 2038 (until its decided by 2038 to widen the bit representation of `time_t`).
+The trouble with `time_t` when represented as 32 bit `long` integers is that it is limited to dates between 1970 and 2038.
+A 64 bit `time_t` is safe to use if the target platform supports it, but lack of 64 bit `time_t` portability may still cause date range issues.

 For this reason `struct tm` should be used to represent wider date ranges.
 This custom serializer avoids using date and time information in `time_t`.
 You get